NCAA Division II men's soccer tournament: Active programs

+Former programs

 Finals hosting history

 From 1982 through 2002, the highest seeded finalist or semifinalist school was designated as the host for the finals.
 The University of Tampa has hosted the finals seven times, more than any other school.
 Florida International is the only school to have hosted four championships in a row.
-The championship final has been played in the state of Florida on 22 occasions, 18 more time than any other state.
+The championship final has been played in the state of Florida on 22 occasions, 18 more times than any other state.
 On seven occasions the host team has won the championship.